 Market Journal is information for agricultural business decisions.
 Every topic covered is first measured by this standard.
 The Market Journal crew is determined to help the agricultural producer improve his or her bottom line, to help make the business more profitable.

-Market Journal is an educational outreach effort presented by the University of Nebraska-Lincoln's Institute of Agriculture and Natural Resources and is funded by the Nebraska Corn Board.
-Hosted by Jeff Wilkerson, Market Journal provides:
+Market Journal is an educational outreach effort presented by the University of Nebraska-Lincoln's Institute of Agriculture and Natural Resources.
+Produced by Bridget Nelson, Market Journal provides:

 - access to the resources of Nebraska Extension

-Market Journal is available on the web on demand.
-Every Market Journal program is archived and broken down into easy-to-navigate video clips.
+Market Journal is available on the web on-demand.
+Every Market Journal program is archived and broken down into shorter video clips.
 Search our database for the information you need, or access entire Market Journal programs whenever it's convenient for you.
-You can even subscribe to our Podcast on iTunes and listen to Market Journal anytime, anywhere.
+You can even subscribe to our podcast on iTunes and listen to Market Journal anytime, anywhere.

 In 2000, Market Jornal programs were made available online.
-Programs were edited, summarized and archived for on-demand, online viewing.
+Programs were edited, summarized and archived for on-demand viewing.
 Market Journal began to augment studio segments with in-the-field interviews with agricultural producers and experts.
-This updated format makes the best use of what television does well: illustrate complex concepts with spoken words, images and moving pictures.
+This updated format made the best use of what television does well: illustrate complex concepts with spoken words, images and moving pictures.

-Agricultural producers like the format and in 2002 Market Journal began to broadcast directly into the homes of products via the satellite Dish Network (two one-hour programs twice each month).
+Agricultural producers liked the format, and in 2002 Market Journal began to broadcast directly into homes via Dish Network (two one-hour programs twice each month).

-On November 1, 2003, Market Journal was reformatted into a weekly 30-minute program, which continues to air on Nebraska Educational Telecommunications.
-In the spring of 2014 Market Journal began airing across Canada on the Rural Channel, a cable network dedicated to rural programming.
-Market Journal also airs across the US on RFD-TV, this coverage began in January 2016.
+On November 1, 2003, Market Journal was reformatted into a weekly 30-minute program, which continues to air on Nebraska Educational Telecommunications (NET).
+In the spring of 2014, Market Journal began airing across Canada on The Rural Channel.
+Market Journal also began airing across the U.S. on RFD-TV in January 2016.